 If customers are unhappy with any part of their interaction with your business, the chances are that you'll hear about it — and so will a lot of other people.
 This can ruin your reputation and send your business to the graveyard.

 From the beginning, have a plan for making the customer experience as pleasant as possible.
 If you're operating a brick-and-mortar business, have standards of cleanliness and order that will make it easy to shop in your store.
 Train your employees to always be friendly and tactful even when they're dealing with cantankerous people, and have policies in place that will allow employees to appease unhappy customers.
+If you do choose to operate primarily in brick-and-mortar however, you should still plan on creating a website for your small business.

 If your business is purely online, you should still offer great service.
 You can do this through email or instant messaging.
 You should also make sure your website is easy to navigate and understand.
 Enlisting the help of a professional web designer is a smart move.
 Check out some of the websites that Payscape has created for our clients.